cran-task-views/ActuarialScience/ActuarialScience.md

 trend to extrapolate from a base year are implemented, as well as period life table, cohort life tables using an age shift, and merged life tables.
-- `r pkg("StanMoMo")` implements of popular mortality models using the 'rstan' package, which provides the R interface to the 'Stan' C++ library for Bayesian estimation.
+- `r pkg("StanMoMo")` implements of popular mortality models using the 'rstan' package, which provides the R interface to the 'Stan' C++ library for Bayesian estimation, see also [Bayesian view](https://cran.r-project.org/view=Bayesian) for Bayesian inference.
 - `r pkg("MortCast")` provides estimation and projection methods for Kannisto and Lee-Carter mortality models as well as methods blending.
 - `r pkg("MortalityLaws")` provides 27 parametric mortality distributions and construct full